NCIEVS/evsrestapi/OPENSEARCH.md

   -d '{  "persistent": { "index.refresh_interval": "60s" } }
 ```

-A call like this in AWS needs to be done from a machine with an IAM role l
+A call like this in AWS needs to be done from a machine with an IAM role.

 ```
 {